 Children and youth Reporter

 Elizabeth Aguilera is an award-winning multi-media journalist who covers health and social services for CalMatters.
 She joined CalMatters from Southern California Public Radio/KPCC 89.3 where she produced stories about community health.
 Her reporting there revealed lead-tainted soil on school campuses near a former lead battery recycling plant that spurred district action.
-Previously Aguilera was a staff writer at the San Diego Union-Tribune, where she covered immigration and demographics.
-At the U-T, she won a “Best of the West” award for her coverage of sex trafficking between Mexico and the United States.
+Previously Aguilera covered immigration and demographics at the San Diego Union-Tribune, where she won a “Best of the West” award for coverage of sex trafficking between Mexico and the United States.
 At the Denver Post, where Aguilera wrote about urban affairs and business, she was named a Livingston Award finalist for her reporting on the aftermath of Hurricane Katrina.
 Aguilera has also worked at the Orange County Register.
 She is a Marshall Memorial Fellow and an International Center for Journalists alum.
 She is also a lifetime member of the National Association of Hispanic Journalists.
 The L.A. native is a graduate of Pepperdine University and the University of Southern California.
 She lives in Los Angeles.

 Avriana is an engineer at CalMatters.
 She is a graduate of Northwestern University’s Medill School of Journalism, with a double major in Journalism and Statistics.
 Previously, she has worked for The Texas Tribune as an engineering fellow.

 Rachel Becker is a reporter with a background in scientific research.
 After studying the links between the brain and the immune system, Rachel left the lab bench with her master’s degree to become a journalist via the MIT Graduate Program in Science Writing.
 For nearly three years, Rachel was a staff science reporter at The Verge, where she wrote stories and hosted videos covering a range of beats including climate change, nicotine, and nuclear technology.
 Her byline has also appeared in NOVA Next, National Geographic News, Smithsonian, Slate, Nature, Nature Medicine, bioGraphic, and Hakai Magazine, as well as the PBS Digital Studios video series Gross Science and the YouTube show MinuteEarth.
-Rachel is now an environment reporter for CalMatters, where she covers climate change and California’s environmental policies.
+Rachel now covers California’s complex water challenges and water policy issues for CalMatters.
+In 2021 she won first place for Outstanding Beat Reporting from the Society of Environmental Journalists.